mountainray/RepData_PeerAssessment1/PA1_template.md

 2         TRUE  2304
 ```

-Now, let's see what comes through in the plugged steps variable (newsteps). **Figure 3** shows us a picture of what the new activity looks like, with the data we imputed/plugged.
-You can see that any plugging occurred all or nothing, either all were NA before in a day, or none.
+Now the plugged steps variable (newsteps) will be plotted to see how things look. **Figure 3** shows us a picture of newsteps, the data we imputed/plugged.
+You can see that any plugging occurred all or nothing, in the raw data either all were NA in a day, or none.

 ```r